Policy for Shared Prosperity Series: Deep Dives into Applying Behavioral Science to Policymaking in the United States

 The social safety net is designed to fail: let's rebuild it.
 Historically, it has been designed to make it hard for people to access the benefits they need through a series of hassles, paperwork, appointments, and bureaucracy known as administrative burden.

-We hosted a panel of experts to discuss the policy mechanisms and recommendations that would remove administrative burden through clear case studies such as the Child Tax Credit in the American Rescue Plan and the loosening of many restrictions in other public benefits programs due to COVID-19 in the United States.
+Our panel of experts discuss the policy mechanisms and recommendations that would remove administrative burden through clear case studies such as the Child Tax Credit in the American Rescue Plan and the loosening of many restrictions in other public benefits programs due to COVID-19 in the United States.

 Meet the ideas42 Policy Lab